Zookeepers are concerned with the welfare of animals kept in zoos, wildlife parks, aquariums and other animal attractions

-Many zookeepers start with temporary seasonal contracts over the summer months when visitor numbers increase and more staff are needed.
+Many zookeepers start with temporary seasonal contracts over the summer months when visitor numbers increase, and more staff are needed.
 These short contracts are often extended into permanent posts.
 You may also find success by starting off with other roles within zoos, such as education roles, or working in cafes or shops on site.
-Once within an organisation, you can show your enthusiasm and network with other staff who may be able to offer you other opportunities.

-There may be opportunities for you to become involved in scientific research, breeding programmes and in-situ conservation.
+It may be possible to become involved in scientific research, breeding programmes and in-situ conservation.
 Collaborating on scientific papers can provide you with opportunities to present at events run by organisations such as BIAZA or ABWAK.